CO-279: Services Not Provided by Preferred Network Providers

 |---|---|

-| Provider not in member's preferred network tier The provider is contracted with the payer but is not in the patient's specific preferred or narrow network tier, resulting in a contractual adjustment | Most Common |
+| Network tier limitation The provider is in the broader network but not in the patient's specific preferred or narrow network tier | Common |

 How to Resolve